About

 Within every survey you will find insights into microbusiness owner demographics, including gender, race, education, and ethnicity.
 In addition, you will also find insights into the requirements and challenges these business owners faced during their start-up, their aspirations for the business, and the role the business plays in their household income calculations.

-Beyond demographics, we collect firmographic information that provides more color into the size and scale of the businesses and how they are composed.
+Beyond demographics, we collect firmographic information that provides more context into the size and scale of the businesses and how they are composed.
 For instance, we consistently ask if these businesses employ others, the industry they operate in, whether they have a brick-and-mortar presence and estimated monthly income.

 Parts of our survey instrument evolve over time to reflect current events.
 As such, not all questions are available for every survey.
 For instance, during the peak of COVID in 2020 we included a battery of questions about COVID, PPP, and other government support programs.
 Recently we replaced those questions in favor of a new set that covers awareness and access of local programs and corresponding attitudes about government support.